keving90/Sports-Reference-Data/README.md

 * This project was written using Python 3.6.1.

 ## football_db_scraper.py
-Scrapes data from footballdb.com.
-It can create a comprehensive data set containing players of all positions and calculate their fantasy point total for the season.
-It can also scrape an individual stat table (rushing only, receiving only, etc.) It is more accurate than the `pro_football_ref_scraper` package.
+Scrapes data from www.footballdb.com.
+It can create a comprehensive data set containing players of all relevant offensive positions and calculate their fantasy point total for the season.
+It can also scrape an individual stat table (rushing only, receiving only, etc.).
+Both methods can scrape multiple seasons of data at once.
+All you need to do is include a `start_year` and `end_year`.
+It does not matter if `start_year` > `end_year` (or <).
+This will only affect the order the data is scraped.
+If `start_year` == `end_year`, then one season is scraped.
+This module is more accurate than the `pro_football_ref_scraper` package because it does not have missing data.

 Valid individual table types include: